goteamup/backend-take-home-template/README.md

 # Project Instructions

 Please read over the feature descriptions below and pick two for implementation in the REST API.
 Please don't spend more than 3 hours on this project.
 For simplicity, don't implement any authentication or permissions.
 Assume a trusted client will be making all the requests.
-If you have time to write tests or you like to use TDD, that's nice, but please focus mostly on extending the domain model and implementing the required business logic for the features.
+If you have time to write tests or you like to use TDD, that's nice, but please focus on extending the domain model and implementing the required business logic for the features.

+The first step is to clone this repository to your workstation.
+Once you're done, you can submit it by sending the project in a file archive email attachment or by pushing the code to your own public repo and sharing the link with us.
+Please send us an email when you're done.

+If it's been a while since you've used this project stack, you'd likely want to reference the documentation for [Django](https://docs.djangoproject.com/en/4.2/) and [Django REST Framework](https://www.django-rest-framework.org/).

 In summary:
 - Pick two features below and implement them
 - Don't spend more than 3 hours on this project
 - Don't implement any authentication or permissions
 - Tests are always nice, but prioritize data modeling and business logic
+- Send us an email when you're done.
+Attach the files in an archive or link us to a public repo with the code.

 ## Features